dontwalk-design/dont-walk/content/work/aberdeenmrt-sponsored-walk-2019.md

 subheading = "Holding an event?" template = "subheading"
 [[a_project]]
-paragraphs = "We've helped Aberdeen Mountain Rescue Team, Historic Scotland and Scottish Mountain Rescue produce marketing materials to drive attendance rates and promote their activities.\n\nDrop us a message today, we'll put you ahead of the pack!" template = "paragraphs"
+paragraphs = "We've helped Aberdeen Mountain Rescue Team, Historic Scotland, Team Noble, Round Table and Scottish Mountain Rescue with their events.
+Increase attendance, gain attention from the press, attain corporate sponsorship or increase public awareness with impactful creative.\n\nDrop us a message today, we'll put you ahead of the pack." template = "paragraphs"

 +++